krsota12/Data-Bootcamp-Final-Project/README.md

 I acknowledge that a failure to abide by NYU Stern Honor Code will result in a failing grade for the project and course.

-Betting agencies have long existed in the sporting world and are often seen as a form of gambling dictated by team loyalty.
+Project Description: Betting agencies have long existed in the sporting world and are often seen as a form of gambling dictated by team loyalty.
 We dive deeper into potential factors that influence betting odds.
 Our analysis leads us to the conclusion that a Home Team Advantage depresses Home Betting Odds across all leagues and that individual star players may also have an effect, although a concrete conclusion is more difficult due to confounding variables across leagues.